 IV.
-BIOLOGICAL RESOURCES Would the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact (a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife (CDFW) or United States Fish and Wildlife Service (USFWS)? \boxtimes (b) Have a substantial adverse effect on any sensitive riparian habitat or other sensitive natural communities identified in local or regional plans, policies, regulations, or by the CDFW or USFWS? \boxtimes (c) Have a substantial adverse effect on State or federally protected wetlands (including, but not limited to, marshes, vernal pools, coastal wetlands, etc.) through direct removal, filling, hydrological interruption, or other means? \boxtimes
+BIOLOGICAL RESOURCES Less than Significant Potentially Impact with Less than Significant Mitigation Significant No Would the project: Impact Incorporated Impact Impact (a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status \boxtimes species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife (CDFW) or United States Fish and Wildlife Service (USFWS)? (b) Have a substantial adverse effect on any sensitive riparian habitat or other sensitive natural П X communities identified in local or regional plans, policies, regulations, or by the CDFW or USFWS? (c) Have a substantial adverse effect on State or federally protected wetlands (including, but not limited to, marshes, vernal pools, coastal wetlands, \boxtimes etc.) through direct removal, filling, hydrological interruption, or other means?

-Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact (d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? (e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? \boxtimes (f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other local, regional, or State habitat conservation plan?
+Potentially Significant Impact • Less than Significant Impact No Impact (d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? \boxtimes (e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? \boxtimes (f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other local, regional, or State habitat conservation plan?